jurichar/high_freq_scalping_tool/README.md

-# Algo Day Trading Bot
+# High-Frequency Scalping Tool

-An algorithmic trading bot for day trading with predictive models and strategies based on technical indicators.
-This project uses `yfinance` to fetch data, `scikit-learn` and `TensorFlow` for predictions, and `Flask` to expose a RESTful API.
+A high-frequency trading bot for day trading with predictive models (TBD) and strategies based on technical indicators.
+This project has the goal to provide a framework for developing and testing day trading strategies with a focus on scalping.

 ## 📚 Table des Matières